 Museum barriers are typically used to queue and control visitors throughout a museum or institution.
 Taller museum stanchions are usually used for directing foot traffic in a particular path or direction.
 Shorter museum barriers can be used for surrounding items such as works of art to keep visitors from touching or getting too close.
 There are a number of museum barrier options that can be used, such as belts or ropes, but most museums prefer the more refined sophisticated approach of a straight cord.
 This gives a nice clean look that does not distract from the object being viewed.

 Americans with Disabilities Act

 Museum barriers should also adhere to ADA (Americans with Disabilities Act) standards.
 The belt or cord on a typical museum barrier is too high.
 According to the ADA, the cord or belt must be cane detectable and located within 27 inches off of the finished floor or ground.
 The Q-Cord Museum Barrier already meets these ADA requirements.
-Also, Absolute Museum and Gallery Products now offers a cuff to add to an existing museum barrier that adds a second cord down at the correct height to be compliant with the ADA standards.
 These items and other barrier related items are sold by Art Display Essentials and can be purchased on their website here:

 - 800 862 9869